MariusNielsen/MariusNielsen.github.io/index.md

 ---
 # Who am I

 I am a second-year PhD-student at the math department at NTNU in Trondheim under supervision of Drew Heard.
-My main interests are (higher) category theory, stable homotopy theory and homological algebra.
-I have also recently become interested in representation theory and equivariant homotopy.
+I am broadly interested in stable homotopy theory, tensor triangulated geometry and their relationship with geometry.

 Please feel free to contact me on marius.v.b.nielsen (at) ntnu (dot) no